 Rely on proven psychology, not willpower

-The way to harness your deeper motibation is to change your environment to make it easier to achive your goals.
+The secret is to harness your deeper motivation – to change your environment and therefore make it easier to achieve your goals.

 Strengthen your support